rbpollock/labboNetwork/docs/interfaces/imetacolony.md

 ### ▸ `initialiseRootLocalSkill()`

-Initialise the local skill tree for the colony.
+Initialise the local skill tree for the labbo.

 ### ▸ `installExtension(bytes32 extensionId, uint256 version)`

-Install an extension to the colony.
+Install an extension to the labbo.
 Secured function to authorised members.

 **Parameters**